Babbitt (alloy): Modern

 The crankshaft and connecting-rod big-end bearings in current automobile engines are made of a replaceable steel shell, keyed to the bearing caps.
 The inner surface of the steel shell is plated with a coating of bronze, which is in turn coated with a thin layer of Babbitt metal as the bearing surface.

 The process of laying down this layer of metal is known as Babbitting.

-Alternative bearings
+Alternatives

 In many applications, rolling-element bearings, such as ball or roller bearings, have replaced Babbitt bearings.
 Though such bearings can offer a lower coefficient of friction than plain bearings, their key advantage is that they can operate reliably without a continuous pressurized supply of lubricant.
 Ball and roller bearings can also be used in configurations that are required to carry both radial and axial thrusts.
 However, rolling-element bearings lack the beneficial damping and shock-load capability provided by fluid-film bearings, such as the Babbitt.